3 Managing algorithmic complexity

 lstat -3.79836182 -3.6136853

-Generally, parameters such as \(\lambda\) and \(\alpha\) that, for example, control the complexity or other parameters that control their learning or the optimization are called hyperparameters.
-Comming back to our glmnet example:
+Generally, parameters such as \(\lambda\) and \(\alpha\) that, for example, control the complexity of the model or other model features such as learning or the optimization are called hyperparameters.

 plot(m1)